-Soloalbum is the film version of Benjamin von Stuckrad-Barre‘s debut novel of the same name.
-Matthias Schweighöfer stars as Ben, the neurotic narrator who’s unlucky in love and desperate to win back his ex-girlfriend, portrayed by Tschirner, who’s already moved on.
-Silly comedy and hilarity ensue in this romantic comedy.
-Think High Fidelity-ish.
+Matthias Schweighöfer stars as Ben, the neurotic narrator who is unlucky in love and desperate to win back his ex-girlfriend.
+But his Katharina, his ex-girlfriend portrayed by Tschirner, has already moved on.
+Silliness and hilarity ensue in this romantic comedy that may remind of High Fidelity.
 There are artistic liberties, shall we say, between the book and the film but I recommend both.

 Tschirner has a starring role opposite Til Schweiger in one of Germany’s most successful films, 2007’s Keinohrhasen.
 After being too aggressive as a celebrity journalist looking for his next scoop, Ludo (Schweiger) begins a court-appointed job in a daycare center.
 There he meets Anna (Tschirner), the manager of the daycare.

 An awkward and nerdy child, Anna knows Ludo from their childhood when he picked on her.
 Needless to say, things do not get started too well as Ludo begins his court-appointed job.
 Anna decides to take revenge, using her position to her advantage.
 She assigns Ludo to the less enjoyable jobs at the daycare.
 The film becomes a romantic comedy with the unlikely couple starting to fall for one another as Ludo’s mandated hours at the daycare begin to run out.